Why is My Boiler Leaking Water?

 Does a leaking boiler cause low pressure?

-Not only will a leak from your boiler lead to low boiler pressure, a leak anywhere around your central heating system will do the same.
+A leak anywhere around your central heating system will lead to low boiler pressure.
 A boiler with low pressure won’t be able to operate efficiently so getting the leak seen to by a professional is important.

 How dangerous is a leaking boiler?